 Some of these effects are as follows…

-Countries like Bangladesh will suffer considerable losses of land through rising sea levels and in the case of Bangladesh through snow-melt from the. like The Netherlands will be better equipped to deal with rising sea levels, but such action would likely be a severe drain on their economies.
+Countries like Bangladesh will suffer considerable losses of land through rising sea levels and in the case of Bangladesh through snow-melt from the Himalayas.
+First World countries like The Netherlands will be better equipped to deal with rising sea levels, but such action would likely be a severe drain on their economies.
 The worst hit will be the small island nations, many of which, especially in the Pacific region, will simply disappear.
 This will leave tens of thousands of people displaced and will destroy dozens of unique cultures and ways of life.

 For example, it is predicted that the frequency of hot spells or heat waves over most land masses will rise, leading to increased drought.
 There will also be an increase in both the number and severity of tropical storms.
 The increased heat will also likely lead to more forest fires.
 These will cause the number of weather related disasters to rise, putting enormous pressure on both communities and infrastructure.